DebjaniSihiLab/starter-hugo-research-group/content/authors/Murray Sternberg/_index.md

 ---

-Murray is a junior at Emory University, majoring in Environmental Sciences on the Earth and Atmospheric Science track and minoring in Physics.
+Murray is a senior at Emory University, majoring in Environmental Sciences on the Earth and Atmospheric Science track and minoring in Physics.
 He’s excited to explore the field of biogeochemistry and get hands-on experience with soil science research.
 Murray is originally from New York City and enjoys tennis, winter weather, and trains.